What is a tech-pack and why is it important?

 This is pretty self-explanatory, but unless you've been involved in fashion design/ product development then you probably won't realise how many different measurements and terms there are for different elements of a garment.
 It is therefore imperative that this section is completed properly, because the biggest change within the sampling phase is sizing.

-Sizing requirement and expectations vary from client to client and that's why our process involves us requesting a physical sample from you that you'd like to base the sizing off of- as product size charts online tend to be a generalisation across collections, instead of specific technical measurements for a particular product.
+Sizing requirements and expectations vary from client to client and that's why our process involves us requesting a physical sample from you that you'd like to base the sizing off of- as product size charts online tend to be a generalisation across collections, instead of specific technical measurements for a particular product.

-In conclusion, we hope this has been helpful and we actually have quite an exciting announcement.
+We hope this has been helpful and we actually have quite an exciting announcement.
 We are now offering tech-pack creation as a stand-alone service, meaning that you don't have to commit to production with us in order to have a professional, clear and concise tech-pack created- although, we do hope that you do come to us!
 If you have any questions or queries relating to any of the products or services that we offer- please don't hesitate to head over to www.white2labelmanufacturing.com and leave your contact details so one of the team can contact you.